 conducted experimental and numerical studies to develop and verify design equations for compression members with thermal gradients.
 The parameters included in the study were member length, cross section, and axial loading magnitude.
 Three different heating scenarios were considered: uniform heating, thermal gradient along the flanges, and thermal gradient along the web.
 The studies indicated that columns subjected to uniform heating have much greater heat influx, and therefore reach higher average temperatures faster than columns exposed to nonuniform heating.
 In most cases, uniformly heated columns reached their failure temperature earlier than nonuniform heated columns with thermal gradients.
 Exceptions were slender columns with very high axial compression (more than 50% of ambient capacity).
-The design strength of such columns quantify the effects of elevated temperature, bowing, and cross-section asymmetry mentioned earlier.
+The design strength of such columns can be calculated using equations presented by Agarwal et al. (2014a).
+These equations quantify the effects of elevated temperature, bowing, and cross-section asymmetry mentioned earlier.
 They were verified using the results of large-scale tests and numerical parametric studies.

-The design strength for structural steel members and connections is calculated as φR_n , in which R_n = nominal strength when the deterioration in strength at elevated temperature is taken into account, and φ is the resistance factor.
+The design strength for structural steel members and connections is calculated as $\phi R_n$ , in which $R_n$ = nominal strength when the deterioration in strength at elevated temperature is taken into account, and $\phi$ is the resistance factor.
 The nominal strength is determined from Chapters C through K and Appendix 4, using material strength and stiffnesses at elevated temperatures defined in Tables A-4.2.1, A-4.2.2 and A-4.2.3.
 For limit states governed by steel yielding or fracture, the ambient equations for nominal strength are used with elevated temperature material properties from Appendix 4, Section 4.2.3, and the corresponding Tables.
 For limit states governed by buckling or instability, equations for nominal strength are provided in this section.
 For example, nominal strength equations are provided for design for compression and for flexure governed by lateral-torsional buckling.